Lathisms Scholarship

 Written Responses

-- Up to 8,000 characters - A statement addressing how this scholarship will help you on your journey toward a career focused in the mathematical sciences.
+- Up to 4,000 characters - Discuss how this scholarship will impact your journey toward a career focused in the mathematical sciences.
+Include any relevant explanations of how this scholarship would help you and/or instances in which you’ve overcome challenges on your journey.

 Privacy Statement